 160 x 160cm (63 x 63in).

 Chen Ke is one of the rising stars of the younger generation and her talent has been acclaimed by many international shows.
 Her work, including "Waiting for the Blossom Time" represents the experience of the single child generation.
 A character, most of the time female, left to herself and experiencing solitude, appears lost in thoughts.
 In this case the character waits for a burgeon about to blossom, like the protagonist herself.
 The context is otherworldly, the work is inspired by the aesthetics of Cartoon, and imbued with the artist's sentimentality.
-Her craft is extremely labor intensive and she is a very dedicated painter.
+Her craft is extremely labour intensive and she is a very dedicated painter.

 Ronald Ventura (Filipino, b.1973)